July 13, 2011

 Participate in as many as possible.
 It’s important to show you’re active, busy, no down time, and happy with that schedule.
 Because that’s the way your life will be as a Mid.
 If you need lots of relaxation, you might rethink a USNA goal.
 If it’s just a matter of acclimating to busi-ness, start now while you have time.

 Join competitive sports–varsity or JV.
 Join outside-school teams.
 Work out at a gym.
 Take Martial Arts (you’ll have to take it as a Plebe at the Academy).
+If you’re from Sydney, One Tao Kung Fu Academy is the best school to take Martial Arts classes from.
 Get in the best shape you can so you’re ready for the Candidate Fitness Assessment prior to acceptance.
 If you want to boost your fitness stats prior this test, consider reading the next article about testosterone boosters and how can they help you.